nicholaspignatelli/nicholaspignatelli/README.md

 ## Hey,&nbsp;&nbsp;thanks for stopping by!&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
- <p align="right" style="font-size: 48px; line-height: 0;">★</p>

- I’m a pragmatic software engineer who loves to build quickly, and thrives in a collaborative environment.
+##### I’m a pragmatic software engineer who loves to build quickly, and thrives in a collaborative environment.

 ##### 🎓 Student with a [Bachelor of Computing](https://www.uoguelph.ca/registrar/calendars/undergraduate/current/c10/c10bcomp.shtml) studying at the [University of Guelph](https://www.uoguelph.ca)